AlexMarine/CSCI330/README.md

 # CSCI330
-NIU UNIX and Natwork Programming
+NIU UNIX and Network Programming

+This course was taken during the Fall 2019 semester